 Some online survey panels offer their members the opportunity to participate in special assignments called survey diaries.
 These studies may span a few days or a couple weeks and are used to get an in-depth glimpse as to how a product or service is utilized by a consumer.

-What survey diaries are
+How survey diaries work

 The main purpose behind survey diaries is to have participants report back to a market research company (the administrator of the survey) shortly after performing a certain task (ex. eating) or at a specific time/interval.
 Rather than asking someone to recall something they ate or an event that occurred days or even weeks ago, participants record events as they take place and in their natural setting.
 It’s as close to ‘real time’ as possible, while being minimally disruptive.

 As the time difference between when a task is performed and when it’s recorded, is minimized, diaries are thought to be more accurate than other types of market research where time delays in reporting are a factor.